Dan Howdle | October 24th, 2023

 Whatever the product – phone, broadband, utilities – most people start to think about making a change when the original contract comes to an end and the monthly bill moves on to a rolling contract (usually with a price increase).
 All broadband and TV providers are now legally required to inform customers when their contract is about to expire, so you have the option to stay or leave.

-Most Sky TV and broadband packages typically come with an initial 18-month contract commitment.
+Most Sky TV and broadband packages typically come with an initial 18-month contract commitment (only Sky Glass bundles break this trend with their *ahem* 'novel' 48-month contracts).
 Once this term is complete you can cancel your contract with 31 days' notice.
 If you’re still within your contract term, but are determined to leave Sky, you can – but it will cost you.
 Sky will charge you early cancellation fees.
 How much you'll pay depends on what services you have with Sky, when you first took them out, and how long you have left on your contract.

-It's worth knowing that you cannot terminate any Sky TV, Sky Q or Multiscreen contracts early; only Sky can do this if you fail to keep up with your payments.
+It's worth knowing that you cannot terminate any Sky TV (Sky Stream, Sky Glass, Sky Q or Multiscreen) contracts early.
+Only Sky can do this if you fail to keep up with your payments.
 If this happens, Sky will apply early repayment fees.
 If you’re not sure whether your original contract term has ended, you can simply log in to your Sky Account or make a quick call to find out.